The Goal: Develop Headliner Level Stand-up Comedy Material

 Note: An individual does not have to hold the title of headliner in order to develop and deliver a powerful, big laugh stand-up comedy routine.

-So, let's talk about what headliner level stand-up comedy is from a results perspective and the processes comedians use to get there...
+So, let's talk about what headliner level stand-up comedy is from a results based perspective and the processes that comedians use to get there...

 The first part of the following report explains the basis for this objective viewpoint when it comes to determining what headline level stand-up comedy is and what is achieved when it happens:

 Joke Methods Comedians Use

 There are two primary methodologies being used today to develop and produce stand-up comedy material for the stage:

 1. The old school “joke writing” method.
 This is most popular and yet the most difficult way to develop stand-up comedy material.

 This method focuses on "joke" development using conventional "formulas" and largely disregards the most important part of laughter generation which is delivery.

 Probably the biggest downfall for using the “joke writing” methodology is that it can literally take years to develop the skills to write and develop a headline level act using this system.